gscnogueira/Hardness-Sampling/README.md

 ## Helper Scripts

 The files in the `scripts/` directory are auxiliary scripts designed to facilitate tasks such as selecting the datasets used, converting them from ARFF to CSV, and generating LaTeX tables from the results.

-## Credits

-This project was developed to support the paper **Hardness Sampling: Exploring Instance Hardness in Pool-based Active Learning** by Gabriel da S. C. Nogueira, Davi, P. dos Santos, and Luís P. F. Garcia.